samanthaming/code-tidbits/articles/2-console-table.md

 # Use `console.table` to display your data

 This is a cool way to display your data in your browser dev tools.
 Works great with Array and Objects.
-Instead of console.log, try `console.table` next time ⭐️
+Instead of `console.log`, try `console.table` next time ⭐️

 ```javascript
 const amazingAthletes = [